Anchorsify/Anchorsify.github.io/_projects/Katon.md

 - Seal Speed: 16
 - Special: Burns 4, Ignite 8

 Effects: This technique benefits from double the user's ninjutsu damage bonus.
-If you hit, your target makes a status roll: On a failure, the Burns and Ignite are both doubled.
+If you hit, you inflict Burns 4 and Ignite 8, and the target makes a status roll: On a failure, the Burns and Ignite are both doubled.

 #### --( Kasumi Enbu no Jutsu - Mist Blaze Dance Technique )--
 Once you perform the handseals, this jutsu allows you to exhale a slightly translucent cloud of potentially flammable gas.
 Even so much as a spark will spell trouble for anyone unfortunate enough to be within it.
 As an added effect, the glass is ever-so-slightly toxic.